philchuang/MvvmNotificationChainer/README.md

 * Performs ProperyChanged for a chained property whenever a watched property changes
 * Compile-time property name safety for easy refactoring
 * Executes just once per chain, trivial performance hit on initialization
+* Bolt-on code: No need to change base classes, or extensively modify existing ViewModels

 To Dos:
 * Write unit tests (I know, I suck at TDD)

 Caveats:
 * You can probably use Reactive Extensions to solve this problem, but I still can't grok it yet.
-This just seems a lot more straightfoward, and doesn't require extensive rewriting of existing ViewModels.
+MvvmNotificationChainer just seems a lot more straightfoward, and doesn't require extensive rewriting of existing ViewModels.

 Shout-outs
 ----------